Aram Yerganian: Operation Nemesis

 After Armenia lost its independence to the Bolsheviks, Yerganian went to Tbilisi where he and Misak Grigorian were assigned to assassinate former Prime Minister of the Democratic Republic of Azerbaijan Fatali Khan Khoyski and leader of the Musavat party Khan Mahmadov.
 On 19 June 1920, they met at Tbilisi's Yerevan Square as they awaited a signal from their accomplices.
 When Khoiski and Mahmadov were 100 to 150 meters away, they immediately opened fire on them.
 Khoiski was killed instantly, but Mahmadov, who was only wounded, escaped.

-After his task in Tbilisi was finished, Yerganian went to Constantinople where he attempted to recruit more avengers for the operation.
+After his task in Tbilisi was finished, Yerganian went to Istanbul where he attempted to recruit more avengers for the operation.

 Yerganian and Arshavir Shirakian were later given the task to assassinate both Cemal Azmi and Behaeddin Sakir who were in Berlin.
 On 17 April 1922, Shirakian and Yerganian encountered Azmi and Sakir who were walking with their families on Uhlandstrasse.
 Shirakian managed to kill only Azmi and wound Sakir.
 Yerganian immediately ran after Sakir and killed him with a shot to his head.